tkknight/iris/docs/iris/src/IEP/IEP0000-what-and-how-to-use-ieps.rst

   ``IEP9999-optional-title.rst``.
 Note that the ``9999`` should be replaced with the next available number in sequence and an optional title may be included in the filename, for example ``IEP0001-support-xyz.rst``.
-The :ref:`IEP_template` may be used when creating a new draft, it is recommended to copy and edit this file.
+The :ref:`IEPXXXX_template` may be used when creating a new draft, it is recommended to copy and edit this file.

 * If the IEP requires images, please create a suitable sub directory with appropriate name, for example